 Don’t expose your school to risk or harm.
 The Chief Information Officers from all Australian State and Territory Departments of Education and representatives from the Catholic and Independent Sectors recognise the importance of privacy and security and have helped establish the Safer Technologies for Schools initiative (ST4S).

 ST4S is a nationally consistent risk assessment approach, which assesses services used by schools against benchmarked criteria for information security, privacy, online safety, and interoperability requirements.
-Australian Fundraising was assessed against the ST4S framework and has successfully achieved a compliant result.
+Australian Fundraising was evaluated against the ST4S framework and has successfully achieved a compliant result.

 4. School and student vulnerability

-- The collection of sensitive, personally identifiable information (like a drivers license or birth certificate).
+- The collection of sensitive, personally identifiable information (like a driver’s license or birth certificate).
 This is a big no, especially if the server is held overseas,

 - What information is uploaded and displayed to the public – such as student photos, full names, school or class group,

 - Search features for school or student names – student profiles should only be found via direct link.

 The eSmart Digital License!

 Educate your school community on navigating the online world safely.
 Encourage your school to invest in the eSmart Digital License, through the Alannah and Madeleine Foundation.